 Hoi An’s Temples and Pagodas

-The soul of Hoi An can be understood when visiting Hoi An’s sacred sites.
-Fortunately, many of these temples and pagodas can easily be found preserved within Hoi An’s Ancient Town, nestled between local businesses.
+Fortunately, many of these sacred sites are easily found preserved within Hoi An’s Ancient Town, nestled between local businesses.
 But in order to get the most out of these places of worship, it’s necessary to know a bit of the history that makes Hoi An the cultural melange that it is today.

-In this article, Hidden examines the city’s cultural influences over the past half-century and highlights a few of our favourites among Hoi An’s sacred sites.
+In this article, Hidden examines the city’s cultural influences over the past half-century.
+We highlight a few of our favourites among Hoi An’s temples and pagodas.

-The river city of Hoi An has not always belonged to the Vietnamese.
-Prior to being annexed by southern Nguyen Dynasty lords in the 15th century, Hoi An was a thriving spice trade town under the Champa empire.
-While only the ghost of Champa culture remains in the city proper, prime examples of the Champa’s Hindu-influenced architecture are found a stone’s throw away at My Son Sanctuary.
+Firstly, the river city of Hoi An has not always belonged to the Vietnamese.
+Prior to being annexed by southern Nguyen Dynasty lords in the 15th Century, Hoi An was a thriving spice trade town under the Champa empire.
+Only the ghost of Champa culture remains in the city proper.
+However prime examples of the Champa’s Hindu-influenced architecture are found a stone’s throw away at My Son Sanctuary.

-Over the following few centuries, Hoi An flourished as a port of trade.
-In efforts to maximize the economic potential of the city’s proximity to the Thu Bon River, Vietnamese officials extended invitations to foreign traders to settle in Hoi An, thus solidifying Hoi An as a key trading port in South East Asia for Chinese and Japanese traders until the 18th century.
-Although Hoi An was a port to ships from many different regions (China, Japan, the Netherlands, Portugal, Spain, India, Indonesia, Thailand, France, the United Kingdom and America), China and Japan have the most lasting influences due to the regularity of their visits and eventual settlements.
+So, over the following few centuries, Hoi An flourished as a port of trade.
+In efforts to maximize the economic potential of the city’s proximity to the Thu Bon River, Vietnamese officials extended invitations to foreign traders to settle in Hoi An.
+Therefore solidifying Hoi An as a key trading port in South East Asia for Chinese and Japanese traders until the 18th century.
+Hoi An was a port to ships from many different regions (China, Japan, the Netherlands, Portugal, Spain, India, Indonesia, Thailand, France, the United Kingdom and America) However it is China and Japan that have the most lasting influences due to the regularity of their visits and eventual settlements.

 Tickets and Tips for Visiting Hoi An’s Temples and Pagodas

-Many of Hoi An’s sacred sites are found within Hoi An’s Ancient Town and require a ticket that costs 120,000 VND (5 USD).
-Ticket kiosks are abundant but can be tricky to find, so we’ve provided a handy guide for how to purchase a Hoi An Ancient Town Ticket.
+Many of Hoi An temples and pagodas lie within the Ancient Town and require a ticket that costs 120,000 VND (5 USD).
+Ticket kiosks are abundant but can be tricky to find.
+So we’ve provided a handy guide for how to purchase a Hoi An Ancient Town Ticket.

-While a strict dress code is not enforced, many temples post signs requesting visitors wear modest clothing and remove shoes before entering worship halls.
-So long as your shoulders and knees are covered, you should be fine.
+However, while a strict dress code is not enforced, many temples post signs requesting visitors wear modest clothing and remove shoes before entering worship halls.
+So, as long as your shoulders and knees are covered, you should be fine.

 Hidden Hint: Many shrines offer incense for visitors to burn.
 When praying, it is customary to burn an odd number of incense: one or three is best.
 One represents unity, or three to represent the pursuit of equilibrium.

-With 20 Hoi An sacred sites in the Ancient Town alone, and only five entries per Ancient Town ticket, it’s difficult deciding which ones to visit.
-Fortunately, Hidden has canvassed the city and come up with a list of our favourites.
+With 20 Hoi An temples and pagodas in the Ancient Town alone, and only five entries per Ancient Town ticket, it’s difficult deciding which ones to visit.
+So, fortunately, Hidden has canvassed the city and come up with a list of our favourites.
 The temples below can be visited in order by walking from east to west on Tran Phu Street, with an additional stop just north of the Ancient Town.

 Hidden Hint: Hoi An’s Ancient Town’s hours are from 8 a.m. – 5 p.m.
 Motorcycles are not permitted during certain hours, so it’s best to navigate these sites on foot or with a bicycle.